nicsteyn2/SMCforRt/README.md

 All code for both the [primer](https://doi.org/10.48550/arXiv.2503.18875) and the [website](https://nicsteyn2.github.io/SMCforRt/) is available as interactive notebooks in this repository.
 We encourage you to check them out on [Binder](https://mybinder.org/v2/gh/nicsteyn2/SMCforRt/main), a free cloud-based Jupyter notebook service.

 Binder can take a few minutes to start up, but saves you the hassle of downloading the repository and installing Julia (if you do not already have it).
-As this is a free service, there are substantial computational limitations, but we have succeeded in running the simpler models (such as [visualising the data](https://hub.2i2c.mybinder.org/user/nicsteyn2-smcforrt-ub2yewfu/lab/tree/paper/00data.ipynb) and [running Model 1](https://hub.2i2c.mybinder.org/user/nicsteyn2-smcforrt-ub2yewfu/lab/tree/paper/01simple.ipynb) from the primer).
+As this is a free service, there are substantial computational limitations, but we have succeeded in running the simpler models using this service.
+You can try visualising the data we use in the primer (by opening [binder](https://mybinder.org/v2/gh/nicsteyn2/SMCforRt/main) and navigating to ``paper/00data.ipynb``) or fitting example model 1 (``paper/01simple.ipynb``).

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/nicsteyn2/SMCforRt/main)